jnthnhrrr/swissDouble/README.md

 It is inspired by the Swiss System most prominently used in chess, but does not follow it to the letter.
 The general idea is that the tournament has no out-rounds, so every participant plays the same amount of matches.
-Teams are "power paired" in each round, that means each team plays against a team which has gained the same amount of points so far.
+Teams can be paired either using "power pairing", where each team plays against a team which has gained the same amount of points so far, or randomly.

 For the exact specifications, have a look at SPECIFICATIONS.md.